Documentation

 = NodeLogic Graph Builder =

-Contributors: nodelogicwp Tags: calculator, logic, no-code, graph, blocks Requires at least: 6.0 Tested up to: 7.0 Requires PHP: 7.4 Stable tag: 1.4.1 License: GPL-2.0-or-later License URI: https://www.gnu.org/licenses/gpl-2.0.html
+Contributors: nodelogicwp Tags: calculator, calculator builder, gutenberg, wordpress blocks, no-code, workflow builder, conditional logic, dynamic content, visual builder, reusable templates Requires at least: 6.0 Tested up to: 7.0 Requires PHP: 7.4 Stable tag: 1.4.2 License: GPL-2.0-or-later License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Description